Monday, January 7, 2019

 When we feel appreciation, we are so close to the feeling of love, and it's a great way of connecting to God.

 The scriptures say to be thankful for all things.
-They also say God is love, and God abides in us when we love.
-Therefore, appreciation is very close to the feeling of love, and loving others is an excellent way of connecting to God.
+They also say God is love and abides in us when we love.
+Appreciation is very close to the feeling of love, and loving others is an excellent way of connecting to God.

-When we connect to God, we feel good, and that's probably why people go to church every Sunday or when times are really hard.
+When we connect to God, we feel good, and that's why people may attend church every Sunday or when times are hard.
 When times are difficult, everyone wants to feel better, and that's why we turn to God; we feel better, we feel good, we feel love, and we feel relief from our stress.

-With all my heart and soul, I hope you took upon yourself the mission to practice appreciation by searching for the good in others, in the environment in which you stand, and in yourself.
+With all my heart and soul, I hope you took upon yourself the mission to practice appreciation by searching for the good in others, the environment in which you stand, and yourself.

 I also hope and pray that you will practice loving the person before you, your environment, and yourself more.
 When you do, you connect to God, which relieves stress; it destresses you!